 - Get a dental crown as soon as possible as this will protect your tooth from further damage

-- Visit your dentist if you face any complexities or severe pain
+- Visit your Endodontist if you face any complexities or severe pain

 Frequently Asked Questions

-Q.2.
-Do Root Canals Procedures hurt a lot?
+Q.3.
+Do Root Canals Procedures Hurt A Lot?